lukasmartinelli/pipecat/README.md

 - [RabbitMQ](https://www.rabbitmq.com/)
 - [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/)

-## FACK Contract

-> Any program that accepts output from `stdin` and writes to `stdout` should accept an environment variable `FACK` containing a file descriptor.
-  If a single operation performed on a line from `stdin` was successful , that line should be written to `FACK`.

 ## Using pipecat

-`pipecat` provides message queues via UNIX pipes.
+`pipecat` connects message queues and UNIX pipes.
-The need arose when I started building messaging support into utilities in order to make them scalable.
-I want to leave my programs the way they are without heavy dependencies and still be able to scale the process.
+The need arose when I started building messaging support into utilities in order to make them scalable but still wanted to leave my programs the way they are without heavy dependencies and still be able to scale the process.

 In this example we will calculate the sum of a sequence of numbers.

 ### Connect the broker

-If you want to use a message broker you need to specify the `AMQP_URI` env var.
+Specify the `AMQP_URI` env var to connect to the message broker.

 ```
 export AMQP_URI=amqp://user:pass@host:5672/vhost